Atlanta Master's in Chemistry Degrees

 Master chemistry programs often seek to cultivating students’ proficiency in conducting specialized laboratory research.
 This may prepares students to purse a variety of potential careers in chemistry research, development, education, and administration, or for advanced study at the doctoral level.

-Chemistry Masters programs are typically two year, 30 credit graduate programs that combine classroom learning with independent research.
-Many students choose to earn the masters degree in chemistry as preparation to pursue a PhD, which is widely considered the prequisite degree to become a professional chemist.
-For these students, a key component to earning this masters degree in chemistry is the completion of a thesis.
+Masters in Chemistry programs are typically two year, 30 credit graduate programs that combine classroom learning with independent research.
+Many students choose to earn the masters degree in chemistry as preparation to pursue a PhD, which is widely considered the prerequisite degree to become a professional chemist.
+For these students, a key component to earning this masters in chemistry degree is the completion of a thesis.

 Those applying to Chemistry Masters programs often must hold an undergraduate degree in chemistry, or in some cases, chemical engineering.
 Some universities may accept an applicant with a bachelor’s degree in biochemistry as well.
 Many colleges also require that prospective students meet the minimum required GPA for coursework in chemistry and submit scores for the Graduate Record Examination (GRE).

 MS Chemistry Potential Curriculum

 Students enrolled in a course-based Chemistry MS program may take courses that cover the following topics.

 - Advanced organic chemistry